 In His divine wisdom, God used Nathan to confront David through a story.

-Having had this narrative told to him in a heart wrenching way, David anger burned intensely against the man in this story and declared these words to Nathan against the man who had done this in 2 Samuel 2:5 - “As the Lord lives, the man who has done this deserves to die."
+Having had the narrative David anger burned intensely against the man in this story and declared these words to Nathan against the man who had done this in 2 Samuel 2:5 - “As the Lord lives, the man who has done this deserves to die."

 The sin of adultery lead David to write Psalm 51 as his prayer of repentance and cry for mercy for what He had done in betraying Uriah and taking his wife as David's own.